Alternative Minimum Tax (AMT)

 To calculate how many ISOs you can exercise each year without triggering AMT tax, enter a smaller number of shares in (3) and gradually increase it until your tax due actually increases over the baseline calculation.

 Note that tax rates can change between the time you do this exercise and the time you actually file your return.
 Moreover, many other factors such as deductions, your tax bracket, state income taxes, and capital gains will also impact your final AMT tax calculation.
-Since the ESO Fund has no way of knowing how your final taxes will look, you are advised to work with a tax professional to minimize your risk of not having sufficient funds when you finally file your tax return.
-The ESO Fund is not obligated to increase its funding to you at a later date.
+Since ESO Fund has no way of knowing how your final taxes will look, you are advised to work with a tax professional to minimize your risk of not having sufficient funds when you finally file your tax return.
+ESO Fund is not obligated to increase its funding to you at a later date.

 Disqualifying Disposition